LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Item-use related keys are as follows.

                 keys           command
-                E              describe equipment of the leader
+                E              manage equipment of the leader
-                P              describe inventory pack of the leader S              describe the shared party stash
+                P              manage inventory pack of the leader S              manage the shared party stash
                 A              describe all owned items
-                G              describe items on the ground
+                G              manage items on the ground
                 @              describe organs of the leader
                 ~              show the stats summary of the leader g and ,        get an item